Andresmarevi/laliga-performance-predictor/README.md

-# Fantasy Football Player Predictor
+# La Liga Performance Predictor

 A web application to predict and analyze LaLiga fantasy football player performance using machine learning, Django (backend), and Vue.js (frontend).